tektoncd/pipeline/docs/resources.md

 ### Cluster Resource

-Cluster Resource represents a Kubernetes cluster other than the current cluster Tekton Pipelines is running on.
+A `cluster` resource represents a Kubernetes cluster other than the current cluster Tekton Pipelines is running on.
 A common use case for this resource is to deploy your application/function on different clusters.

-The resource will use the provided parameters to create a [kubeconfig](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) file that can be used by other steps in the pipeline Task to access the target cluster.
-The kubeconfig will be placed in `/workspace/<your-cluster-name>/kubeconfig` on your Task container
+The resource will use the provided parameters to create a [kubeconfig](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) file that can be used by other steps in the pipeline `Task` to access the target cluster.
+The kubeconfig will be placed in `/workspace/<your-cluster-name>/kubeconfig` on your `Task` container

 The Cluster resource has the following parameters: